Jguan0330/cse15l-lab-reports/lab3/lab3report.md

 less -N find-results.txt
 ```
 This is the website I used:[source](https://phoenixnap.com/kb/less-command-in-linux)
+<br>This command will display the line numbers in file find-results.txt.
+It is useful for file reviews!
 <br><img width="665" alt="截屏2023-05-05 下午12 09 26" src="https://user-images.githubusercontent.com/114201575/236548811-0c64d638-3df3-4044-aa2f-ca5154b8e913.png">
 ```
 # less -N <file>
 less -N grep-results.txt
 ```
 This is the website I used:[source](https://phoenixnap.com/kb/less-command-in-linux)
+<br>This command will display the line numbers in file grep-results.txt.
+It is useful for file reviews!
 <br><img width="367" alt="截屏2023-05-05 下午12 18 02" src="https://user-images.githubusercontent.com/114201575/236550402-f6a1b976-adfe-4d96-9b89-22bcb820dc83.png">
 ## 2.Open File with Pattern Search
 Use the -p option to open a text file on the page containing the first item that matches the specified pattern.
 The search is case-sensitive.